mindspore-lab/mindone/examples/opensora_hpcai/docs/quick_start.md

 #### Notes about MindSpore 2.3

-Training on MS2.3 allows much better performance with its new feautres (such as kbk and dvm)
+Training on MS2.3 allows much better performance with its new features (such as kbk and dvm)

 To enable kbk mode on ms2.3, please set
 ```